 Updating the plot

 While you can simply clear the plot and redraw all your elements again, this means Qt has to destroy and recreate all your QGraphicsScene objects.
-For small or simple plots this is probably not noticeable, but if you want to create high-peformance streaming plots it is much better to update the data in place.
+For small or simple plots this is probably not noticeable, but if we want to create high-performance streaming plots, it is much better to update the data in place.
 PyQtGraph takes the new data and updates the plotted line to match without affecting any other elements in the plot.

 To update a line we need a reference to the line object.
 This reference is returned when first creating the line using .plot and we can simply store this in a variable.
 Note that this is a reference to the line not to the plot.